Recorder in pop and rock

 The player from “Windy” looks a lot more confident on what is definitely a recorder here.
 Note the impressive breath pressure on the low notes.

 The Beatles - Fool on the Hill (1967)

 A song about a fool who is actually wise.
 In keeping with the depiction of a simple mind is a deliberately clumsy recorder solo, made extra charming by no-tongue articulation, and some slides.
 The solo is played by Paul McCartney.
 The rest of the song features quite a bit of flute harmonizing, which in fact goes on under the recorder solo.
 Wikipedia claims the presence of a penny whistle in addition to the recorder.

 Janet Beazley - the Silver Swan

-On an album of bluegrass music can be found this song, maybe a folk song?
+On an album of bluegrass music can be found this setting of a madrigal by Orlando Gibbons.
 It features a duet between recorder and a dark sounding flute, maybe an Irish model?

 The Carpenters - Sing a Song